Prof. Dr. Aleksandra Trifunovic

 1. Research background:

 Mitochondria are essential organelles found in every eukaryotic cell, required to convert food into usable energy.
 The mitochondrial oxidative phosphorylation (OXPHOS), which produces the majority of cellular energy in the form of ATP, is controlled by two distinct genomes: the nuclear and the mitochondrial genome (mtDNA).
 Mutations in mitochondrial genes encoded by either genome could cause mitochondrial disorders, and have emerged as a key factor in a myriad of “common” diseases, including Parkinson’s and Alzheimer’s Disease, Type 2 Diabetes, and are strongly linked to the aging process.
-Despite all this, it is surprising that our understanding of the mechanisms governing the mitochondrial gene expression, its reliance on the complex nature of dual genome control and associated pathologies remain superficial, with therapeutic interventions largely unexplored.
+Despite all this, it is surprising that our understanding of the mechanisms governing the mitochondrial gene expression, its reliance on the complex nature of dual genome control and associated pathologies remains superficial, with therapeutic interventions largely unexplored.
 Remarkably, mitochondria are now also viewed as main regulators of signal transduction.
-Within a last few years, multiple mitochondria-centric signaling mechanisms have been proposed, including release of multiple metabolites, and the scaffolding of signaling complexes on the outer mitochondrial membrane.
+Within a last few year, multiple mitochondria-centric signaling mechanisms have been proposed, including release of multiple metabolites, and the scaffolding of signaling complexes on the outer mitochondrial membrane.
 It has also been shown that mitochondrial dysfunction causes induction of stress responses, bolstering the idea that mitochondria communicate their fitness to the rest of the cell.
 Studies in this area are not only of basic scientific interest, but may also provide new avenues towards treatment of mitochondrial dysfunction in a variety of human diseases and ageing.

-2. Research questions addresses by the group:
+2. Research questions addressed by the group:

 When mitochondria experience stress or when dysfunction occurs, the organelle sends signals to the cell nucleus, which launches different types of adaptive cell responses.
 Transcription factors are activated and stimulate the expression of specific sets of genes, whose products enable the cell to adapt to the changes.
 Most recent scientific advances reveal that mitochondria also play a central role in proinflammatory signalling, on one side as a signalling platform, but also as an active producer of potent damage-associated molecular patterns (DAMPs) that control activation of innate immunity and the inflammatory response.
 We aim to further understand these largely unknown mechanisms that play a central role in determining the extent of tissue specific defect arising from the respiratory deficiency and systemic metabolic and inflammatory changes.
 The primary focus of our research is in deciphering the precise signaling cascade of the pathogenic mechanisms leading to mitochondrial diseases and ageing, with the ultimate goal of identifying new therapeutic targets and strategies.